InFinity54/TFT_DDragon/README.md

 Don't forget that new patchs will be added right after their release on Riot Games' Developers website, but it takes often many days to come.

-## Note about repository's updates
+## Important note about repository folder tree
-Since patch 13.1 of _League of Legends_, files of _Teamfight Tactics_ seems to be added to the [_Data Dragon_'s files of _League of Legends_](https://github.com/InFinity54/LoL_DDragon).
-Due to this change, all JSON files of this repository will have a different structure, starting with set 8.
+Starting with set 8 update (also called mid-set patch), released with patch 13.6 of _League of Legends_, the repository folders will also changed, and will be using a new folder tree, partially based on the one included in _League of Legends_ _Data Dragon_.

 ## Additional contents in this repository
 This repository contains some additional files, not included in Data Dragon :